 Pregnancy Insomnia – Where it Comes From and What to do About it

-So, what’s up with that?
-Why is it so common for exhausted with-child ladies to be wide-awake for hours past their bedtime?
+So, what do you do about it?
+And why is it so common for exhausted pregnant women to be wide-awake for hours past their bedtime?

 A few common causes of pregnancy insomnia are: